-We offer uniquely integrated studentship programmes that combine fundamental research with the opportunity to study animal models of human disease and human stem cell biology.
+We offer a selection of PhD research degrees as well as three taught masters courses.
+Join us and you'll study at this multi-disciplinary nature of Biomedicine with the opportunity to gain high-level professional training in a world-class research environment.
 The life-blood of the department is its research and many of our most important publications are based on work by our graduate research students.

-Latest PhD Project News
+Latest PhD studentships

 These rapidly expanding areas of biomedical research with their insights into disease mechanisms and exciting therapeutic potential offer excellent employment opportunities for graduates trained in these disciplines.
-See: